Quick Start

 Font Size

-Adjust on the fly with Ctrl+= to increase and Ctrl+- to decrease.
+Adjust on the fly with Ctrl+= to increase, Ctrl+- to decrease, and Ctrl+0 to reset.
 The terminal reflows content to fit the new cell size.

 Copy & Paste